 In a medium pot, heat the coconut oil over medium heat.
 Add the onion, garlic, jalapeno or chile, galangal or ginger, lemongrass, and red curry paste and cook, stirring frequently, for 5 minutes, or until onions are softened.
 Add chicken broth and bring to a boil.
-Reduce head and simmer uncovered for 30 minutes.
+Reduce heat and simmer uncovered for 30 minutes.

 Cook 2 minutes, then ladle into serving bowls and top with sliced green onions and fresh cilantro.

-If vegan or vegetarian, use a 1-pound block of firm or extra firm tofu cut into bite-sized cubes.
-You can use regular or silken.
 To use shrimp, simply stir in 1 pound of raw shrimp instead of chicken.
 Simmer until just cooked through, pink, and no longer translucent.

 Make it Whole30: Use compliant chicken broth.
 Use 2 tablespoons coconut aminos instead of coconut sugar.
 Use Red Boat fish sauce - this is the only fish sauce I've found to be compliant.

 Make it Vegan/Vegetarian: Use vegetable stock, preferably an Asian variety.
 Use a 1-pound block of firm or extra firm tofu (regular or silken) cut into bite-sized cubes.
 For vegan, use soy sauce (to taste) instead of fish sauce.